"Love and Support Your Family"

 In the movie, Miguel is a 12-year-old boy whose family has been shoemakers for generations.
-Miguel tells a story of how his great-great-grandfather was a talented musician, and chose to leave his wife and daughter in order to pursue his musical dreams.
+Miguel tells a story of how his great-great-grandfather was a talented musician, and chose to abandon his wife and daughter in order to pursue his musical dreams.
 Because he abandoned his family, his wife lived without him, became a successful shoemaker and passed down this skill to future generations.
 The only rules are that the family must always stay away from music and must never mention the great-great-grandfather again.

 The family is preparing for the Day of the Dead celebration, a day where deceased relatives are remembered by their living relatives.
-The superstition says that, if a living relative puts up pictures of the deceased relative and remembers them on the Day of the Dead, the deceased relative’s spirit can visit the land of the living.
+The pagan superstition says that, if a living relative puts up pictures of the deceased relative and remembers them on the Day of the Dead, the deceased relative’s spirit can visit the land of the living.

 Miguel loves to sing and play the guitar (secretly of course).
 He idolizes the talented and memorialized Ernesto de la Cruz, the most famous musician in Mexico’s history.
 Based on a picture, he deduces that Ernesto is actually his great-great-grandfather.
 Miguel wants to perform at the village’s talent show, but when his family finds out, his grandmother destroys Miguel’s makeshift guitar.